Topological characterization of canonical Thurston obstructions: Topological characterization of canonical obstructions

-\begin{proof} The main idea of the proof is essantially the same as in the proof of Theorem~\ref{thm:noncanonical}.
+The main idea of the proof is essentially the same as in the proof of Theorem~\ref{thm:noncanonical}.
 Suppose, on contrary, that $\Gamma\neq\emptyset$ is the canonical obstruction of $F$.
-Passing to an appropriate iterate of $f$, we may assume that $C$ is a fixed component (see Propostion~\ref{prop:iterate}).
-In this case, $\Gamma$ is $f$-invariant.
-Since $\Gamma$ is not a part of the canonical obstruction, the leading eigenvalue $\lambda_\Gamma$ is equal to 1.
-Taking a higher iterate of $f$, if needed, we can find a subset $\Gamma' \subset \Gamma$ such that $\lambda_{\Gamma'}=1$ and $M_{\Gamma'}$ is positive.
+Passing to an appropriate iterate of $f$, we may assume that $C$ is a fixed component (see Proposition~\ref{prop:iterate}).
+In this case, $F$ is simply the restriction of $f$ to the component $C$.